ToastProgrammer/TCP_Python_Emulator/readme.txt

  8: A GUI will appear asking for a filename.
  9: Type srcPic.png (or any other filename in this folder including srcPic2.png)
  10: Press enter
- 11: The server should receive testRead, send it back, and the client writes this to testWrite.txt
+ 11: The server should receive the file and write it to dstPic.png